shri1984/study-images/Genetic Database.md

 Just type ****blastn -h****  in the command line. if it is all good then you should see help message for ***blastn***

 We know how the command line system works in a Linux OS from our previous practicals.
 We will utilise that knowledge here to run a local blast.
 We can get exactly same output (like one from web based) in this method.
 Only difference beyween web and command line based application of blast is local blast output lacks lacks graphical features.
-In the help dipsay of above command shos you what parameters one should use inroder to use ***blastn***.
-Parameters in a command line application are instructions
+In the help dipsay of above command shos you what ****parameters**** one should use inroder to use ***blastn***. ***Parameters*** (also called command line arguments) in a command line application are instructions: specify information that the command needs in order to run. example ls is command name and -a flag (parameter), if you use this -a along with 'ls' then it lists the files within that folder.

+Befoew we running script, try to see the conent of the fasta file you are trying to run as query.

 We will write the blastn script together (NB! there are spaces between the different parameters)

 ```
-blastn  -query name of the query file -db  path_to_database/nt_teleost_16112020 -max_target_seqs 1 -outfmt 6 -out results2.txt -num_threads 1 -evalue 0.001
+blastn  -query name of the query file -db  path_to_database/nt_teleost_16112020 -max_target_seqs 1 -outfmt 6 -out results2.txt -num_threads 1 -evalue 0.001 #findout what each parameters do in this command.

+-outfmt "6 qseqid sseqid pident length mismatch gapopen qstart qend sstart send evalue bitscore" # this way you can customise the output file

 ```
-Also try blastp.
+Also try ***blastp -h*** and run ***blastp*** related analysis.

-Default column names (look into online help or terminal help:
+Default column names (-outfmt 6) (look into online help or terminal help:
--outfmt "6 qseqid sseqid pident length mismatch gapopen qstart qend sstart send evalue bitscore"

-Now use this parameter in the same command.
 -outfmt "6 qseqid qlen qaccver sseqid slen saccver sacc stitle salltitles length pident nident mismatch gapopen qstart qend sstart send evalue bitscore qcovs qcovhsp"

 BLASTn tabular output format 6
 Column headers:
 qseqid sseqid pident length mismatch gapopen qstart qend sstart send evalue bitscore